revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-20. Suppose Hadoop spawned 100 tasks for a job and one of the tasks failed.
-What will Hadoop do?
+20.Suppose Hadoop spawned 100 tasks for a job and one of the tasks failed.What will Hadoop do?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)